sedovalx/openssl-scripts/README.md

 # Description

 A folder structure and a set of bash scripts to help with self-signed certificates creation.
-Scripts use the `openssl` tool.
+Scripts use the `openssl` tool so it should be in the PATH.

 ## Structure